ethereum-optimism/pm/src/audit-post-mortem.md

 # Audit Post-Mortem
 It is not realistic to ask of anyone to either build code completely free of bugs, nor to catch all bugs in code that has already been written.
-However, we can should demand that no severities of a certain category are found after applying a number of security measures.
+However, we can demand that no severities of a certain category are found after applying a number of security measures.
 In particular, we want to ensure that SEV1+ bugs are never found in the last pre-production layer or during production.

 This is a process to apply when this expectation is not met, and is based in **reasonable expectations** from all involved, with no one expected to have extraordinary capabilities.